Blog

 The silver can be sold in many different forms in this purity such as bars, powder, granules and wire – in most cases the physical form of the silver process occurs after the silver refining process.
 However, there are different silver refining steps depending on the source of silver.
 Thus, it is important to understand the sources first before describing the silver refining processes.

-world silver production
+World silver mine production 2019

 The two main sources of silver can be split into two categories: